 For example, think of a workplace situation where your emotions may have worked against you, and think about how this affected the outcome.
 Use that as a starting position for developing your self-awareness, which is the first step to improving emotional intelligence.

-Emotional Intelligence at Work – Discover why emotional intelligence is such an important workplace skill, and learn how it can be used to resolve conflict and build better relationships.
+Discover why emotional intelligence is such an important workplace skill with one of our world-class short courses, and learn how it can be used to resolve conflict and build better relationships.

 Critical thinking is the ability to reason and analyse information effectively.
 In the workplace, critical thinking involves the process of taking information or problems and processing them in the most logical way to extract value and find solutions.